prakashraaj123/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm
-1.Import the standard library in python
+1. Import the standard library in python
-2.Use drop(),isnull()functions to check the empty set and remove the given data 3.Import labelencoder form sklearn use the lr for given featuers 4.Import train_test_split and Use the metrices for accuracy value 5.Import the classification report and predict the value for unknown data
+2. Use drop(),isnull()functions to check the empty set and remove the given data
+3. Import labelencoder form sklearn use the lr for given featuers
+4. Import train_test_split and Use the metrices for accuracy value
+5. Import the classification report and predict the value for unknown data

 ## Program:
 ```